TheJoeSmo/Foundry/README.md

 3. [Download Foundry from Github](https://github.com/TheJoeSmo/Foundry.git)

     This is the developer method.
 This will provide you easy access to the entire repository.
-In addition to [Python](https://www.python.org/downloads/) you will need [Poetry](https://python-poetry.org/docs/) installed.
+This will require [Python](https://www.python.org/downloads/).
 Once installed run the following commands into your terminal:

     ```
     $ git clone git@github.com:TheJoeSmo/Foundry.git
     $ cd Foundry
-    $ poetry install
+    $ pip install -r requirements-dev.txt
+    $ python -m foundry.main
     ```

 Documentation